INCubator begins second year at Farmington High School

 The second group Pierce discussed is called “Menus,” which will create a food website or an app.

 “It has to do with making sure that you can go to the restaurants that you want to go to whether you are gluten-free, you have an allergy, or on a specific diet in your local area,” she said.
 “You can put that information into their app or website and find what is a good fit for you in rural areas.
 Sometimes other apps get outdated with their menus.
-They will keep up to date with the menus to make sure they are up to date with menus and such.”
+They will keep up-to-date with the menus."

 Pierce said the third team is “Modern Media Marketing,” a company that provides solutions for businesses wanting to learn ways to best utilize digital, social and audio advertising.